shrenikarajpoot/Vityarthi-Project-1st-year/README.md

 How it Works

-1. User selects mood
+1.The User selects a mood

-2. Program validates input
+2.The Program validates input

-3. Shows loading animation
+3.Aloading animation is displayed

 4. Displays music visualizer